Geometric flavours of Quantum Field theory on a Cauchy hypersurface. Part II: Methods of quantization and evolution: Geometric quantum field theory

 \subsubsection{Antiholomorphic quantization in the geometrized setting}

 The tool at hand to express the antiholomorphic picture is the Fourier transform of \eqref{eq:unitary}.
-For simplicity, we will identify the points of the linear manifold $\mathscr{P}$ with its tangent vectors.
-We express the Fourier transform with an integral kernel as
+For simplicity, we will express this transformation as an internal operator to the holomorphic functions.
+Thus, we express the Fourier transform with an integral kernel as

 We can also express the inverse as

 Expressions with matricial kernels can be easily handled by noticing that the computational rule \eqref{eq:Multrule} also holds for those kind of exponents, which leads to an algebra of exponential kernels described in \autoref{tab:multTable} in the appendix, and its action on a vector is given by